 Our Best Guided Tours of Paris

-These rooms will start looking more and more obtainable but they are definitely not cheap.
-Paris, in general, is an expensive city and the hotels often leaving you wondering what you spent your money on.
-This category will include comfortable nice accommodation that is anything but cheap.
+These rooms will start looking more and more obtainable but they still won’t qualify as “cheap.”
+Paris, in general, is an expensive city and the hotels sometimes leave you wondering what you spent your money on.
+This category will include comfortable, nice accommodation that is cheaper than pricey but more expensive than cheap.

 4 Star | Latin Quarter | 6th Arr. | Classically French